phantom/sign-in-with-solana/README.md

   )
 ```

-Sign-In With Solana brings about a dev-ex improvement with a helper method implementation for message and signature verification: [`verifySignIn`](https://github.com/solana-labs/wallet-standard/blob/master/packages/core/util/src/signIn.ts#L8) method of the `@solana/wallet-standard-util` package.
+Sign-In With Solana brings about a developer experience improvement with a helper method implementation for message and signature verification: [`verifySignIn`](https://github.com/solana-labs/wallet-standard/blob/master/packages/core/util/src/signIn.ts#L8) method of the `@solana/wallet-standard-util` package.
 Under-the-hood, the `verifySignIn` method:
 1. parses and deconstructs the `signedMessage` field of the `output` (ie, the constructed message returned by the wallet)
 2. checks the extracted fields against the fields in the `input`
 3. re-constructs the message according to the ABNF Message Format